seastan/lotr-lcg-set-generator/README.md

     If you plan to automatically upload images to Google Drive (see the configuration below), go to `Preferences` -> `Settings` and uncheck `Show warning when you remove items from a shared folder`.

-5. Install Strange Eons and the custom plugin.
+5. Install the design tool and the custom plugin.
 Follow these steps:

   - Clone https://github.com/seastan/lotr-lcg-se-plugin to a new local folder.
 Go to this folder.
   - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive and put `VAFTHRUD.TTF` into `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font/` folder.
   - Run `setup.bat` (Windows) or `setup.sh` (Mac/Linux) to generate the `.seext` files.
   - Make sure that `Times New Roman` font is installed.
 If you have Mac or Linux, it may be not installed by default.
-  - Install Strange Eons, `Build 3970`.
-Please note that the latest Strange Eons version from the site may not work as expected.
+  - Install the design tool, `Build 3970`.
+Please note that the latest version from the site may not work as expected.
 Use the following links:
     - Windows (64-bit): https://drive.google.com/file/d/19vuP5QFKrjuilJbuFh10NPIn6i_FZZI9/view?usp=sharing
     - Windows (32-bit): https://drive.google.com/file/d/1lZ6h7OQBvZdh2hOlAiZMYivzeooTqWhW/view?usp=sharing
     - Mac: https://drive.google.com/file/d/1TkWEjB71fdxxq_gHzhI-WfRXaRrJcGZg/view?usp=sharing
     - Linux: https://drive.google.com/file/d/1ZC-uSOVKqU7XGZUip3I6OvUT7mPOLLoN/view?usp=sharing
-  - Run Strange Eons and install `The Lord of the Rings LCG` plugin.
+  - Run the design tool and install `The Lord of the Rings LCG` plugin.
   - Click `Edit` -> `Preferences` -> `Language`.
 Make sure that "English-United States" is chosen for both `Game Language` and `User Interface Language`.
     Click `Drawing`.
 Make sure that `Text Fitting Methods` is set to `Reduce Line Spacing and Shrink Text`.
 Don't change any other preferences.
-  - Go to the plugins folder (run Strange Eons, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
+  - Go to the plugins folder (run the design tool, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close the program and delete or move all files, which names start with `TheLordOfTheRingsLCG`.
 Instead of them, copy all generated `.seext` files.

 6. Install the latest GIMP version from https://www.gimp.org/downloads/.